WipeOS/DataZapper/README.md

 ## DataZapper includes the following related programs

 #### smartmontools
-Nwipes ability to detect serial numbers on USB devices now works on USB bridges who's chipset supports that functionality.Smartmontools provides nwipe with that capability.
+Nwipes ability to detect serial numbers on USB devices now works on USB bridges whose chipset supports that functionality.
+Smartmontools provides nwipe with that capability.
 Smartmontools can be used in the second or third virtual terminal.
 ALT-F2 and ALT-F3.

 #### hexedit
 Use hexedit to examine and modify the contents of a hard disk.
 Hexedit can be used in the second or third virtual terminal.
 ALT-F2 and ALT-F3.

 #### hdparm
-hdparm has many uses and is a powerfull tool.
+hdparm has many uses and is a powerful tool.
 Although Nwipe will be adding ATA secure erase capability, i.e using the hard disk own firmware to initiate an erase, nwipe currently wipes drives using the traditional method of writing to every block.
 If you want to initiate a ATA secure erase using the drives firmware then hdparm will be of use.

-## Compiling DataZapper and burning to USB stick, the harder way !
+## Compiling DataZapper and burning to USB stick, the harder way!

 The DataZapper system is based on the buildroot tool whos main application is to create operating systems for embedded systems.
 The image (.img) file is approximately 60 MiB and can be written to a USB memory stick with a tool such as dd or Etcher.

-### You can build shredos using the following commands.
+### You can build DataZapper using the following commands.
 This example build was compiled on KDE Neon (Ubuntu 20.04).

 #### Install the following prerequisite software first.
 Without this software, the make command will fail
 ```